Invariants and chaos in the Volterra gyrostat without energy conservation: Introduction

-While it is known (GT (1999)) that among the cases of VG, both the EG and LG enjoy two constants of motion, it is not known if the other special cases of VG also possess two constants.
-In this brief paper, using a common framework, we derive expressions for the two invariants for all the nine special cases of VG.
-The existence of two constants of motion is closely tied to the constraint that the $\alpha_{i}$'s sum to one, which originates in their physical interpretation in terms of the principal moments of inertia of the gyrostat.
+While it is known (GT (1999)) that among the cases of VG, both the EG and LG enjoy two quadratic invariants, it is not known if the other special cases of VG also possess two invariants.
+In this brief study, using a common framework, we derive expressions for the two invariants for all the nine special cases of VG.
+The existence of two quadratic invariants is closely tied to the constraint that the $\alpha_{i}$'s sum to zero, which originates in their physical interpretation in terms of the principal moments of inertia of the gyrostat.
 Furthermore, this constraint plays an important role in energy conservation \cite{Lakshmivarahan2008a}.

 It is of interest that there is a close connection between EG and the maximum simplification equations \cite{Lorenz1960,Lakshmivarahan2006}.
-The systems are not identical, the EG obeys the constraint $\alpha_{1}+\alpha_{2}+\alpha_{3}=1$, whereas the maximum simplification equations do not.
-Yet the maximum simplification equations are also known to possess two constants of motion.
-It is not known whether the other special cases of the VG, upon relaxing this constraint, also enjoy two constants of motion, which in general could differ from those of the VG.
-Such a property would give rise to simple oscillatory dynamics, whereas the absence of any constants of motion is a necessary condition for chaotic behavior in these three-dimensional models.
-The approach of this paper allows us to consider the constants of motion of the VG and its generalization and examine the role played by this constraint.
+The systems are not identical, the EG obeys the constraint $\alpha_{1}+\alpha_{2}+\alpha_{3}=0$, whereas the maximum simplification equations do not.
+Yet the maximum simplification equations are also known to possess two quadratic invariants.
+It is not known whether the other special cases of the VG, upon relaxing this constraint, also enjoy two invariants, which in general could differ from those of the VG.
+Such a property would give rise to simple oscillatory dynamics, whereas the absence of any invariants is a necessary condition for chaotic behavior in these three-dimensional models.

-Section 2 contains the derivation of the constants of motion.
-Numerical and graphical illustration of the constants of motion for all the special cases of the VG are given in Section 3.
-Section 4 considers not only the maximum simplification equations, but also the 8 other subclasses wherein the constraint $\alpha_{1}+\alpha_{2}+\alpha_{3}=1$ is removed.
-It is shown that not all of these subclasses possesses two constants of motion, giving rise to richer possibilities for the transient dynamics.
-Following a discussion of the symmetries in these models in Section 5, implications for low-order models (LOMs) are considered in Section 6.
+Prior work has considered the chaotic dynamics resulting from time-varying perturbations to the EG (e.g., \cite{Holmes1983}).
+The motivation of the present paper is to analyze the specific models represented by Eqs. (\ref{eq:p1})-(\ref{eq:p2}), where departures from the EG are state feedback that naturally arise in low-order models from the effects of forcing.
+A comprehensive analysis for various special cases of Eq. (\ref{eq:p1})-(\ref{eq:p2}), specializing for various subclasses of the VG \cite{Gluhovsky1999}, is absent.